-6 Sports Injuries That Need Physical Therapyadmin
+6 Sports Injuries That Need Physical Therapy

 People of all ages and athletic abilities can get sidelined with a sports injury.
 Nagging injuries and one-time accidents are the drawback of an active life.
 Perhaps you pulled a tendon on the golf course or strained a ligament playing tennis.
 Maybe you twisted your ankle simply walking in the park with your child.